spencer-brooks/spencer-brooks.github.io/index.md

 - Continue reviewing over weeks and months to maintain learning over time

 At all stages, students are encouraged to:
-- Ask questions: every question that is aimed at clearing up a misunderstanding or developing a deeper understanding is fair game; there are no “silly” questions
+- **Ask questions**: questions help students clear up misunderstandings and develop deeper understanding; there are no “silly” questions
-- Take responsibility for their learning by showing up prepared, being an equal participant in discussion, setting goals for with me, and acknowledging when they fall short of the goals we set together
+- **Take responsibility** for their learning by showing up prepared, being an equal participant in discussion, setting goals for with me, and acknowledging when they fall short of the goals we set together
-- Be creative: anything a student wants to try to solve a problem or consider as an option is worth trying; it’s my job to help students understand why some methods work better than others
+- **Be creative**: anything a student wants to try to solve a problem or consider as an option is worth considering; it’s my job to help students understand why some methods work better than others
-- Embrace the process: effortful learning can be discouraging when results don’t come right away, but even in the most discouraging moments, learning is taking place
+- **Embrace the process**: effortful learning can be discouraging when results don’t come right away, but even in the most discouraging moments, learning is taking place

 I am accepting new students starting in June 2026.
 Please contact me by email if you are interested in tutoring or have any questions.